 My interest in this book was piqued when I read a description of it that said fans of Wisteria Lane (the street from Desperate Housewives) would enjoy this book.
 Well, I loved Desperate Housewives, and even though it’s been off the air for a few years now, I still miss getting my weekly Wisteria Lane fix.
 See, Wisteria Lane was a street where all the neighbors knew each other and knew each other’s business.
 Or at least, they thought they knew each other and each other’s business.
 There was a lot of secret keeping on that street, and each new season revealed a new mystery.
 That being said, reading about the residents of Newport Cove was reminiscent of watching my Housewives but with less mystery.
 This was a fun, entertaining story but more like a story with a mysterious tone to it than an actual mystery.
 The characters were entertaining and real, and I found Kellie to be the most real and relatable character out of all of the ladies from Newport Cove.
 Keep on Reading!

-I received an advanced copy of this book from Penguin Random House in exchange for an honest review, and I am so glad that I did!
-The Tea Planter’s Wife is a period piece, set in the 1920’s and 30’s in Ceylon on a tea plantation.
+The Tea Planter’s Wife is a period piece, set in the 1920’s and 30’s in Ceylon (present day Sri Lanka) on a tea plantation.
 The main character, Gwen, moves there from England after marrying an older man, Laurence Hooper, who runs his family’s tea plantation.
-Amidst the backdrop of the beautiful plantation house and the workers’ run down quarters, Gwen quickly learns that race and class differences are aplenty in her new world and struggles to align her morals of treating everyone the same with the perceptions of her new household.
+Amidst the backdrop of the beautiful plantation house and the workers’ run down quarters, Gwen quickly learns that race and class differences are aplenty in her new world and struggles to align her morals of treating everyone the same with what is expected of her in her new household.
 The story unfolds as Gwen adjusts to her new life and new role and as we learn that she carries with her a secret, a secret which she feels would destroy her marriage and ruin her life.
 Keep on Reading!